 Diversity within the profession is essential to finding a common and encompassing community vision, and APA members are committed to fostering such diversity.
 Increasing social equity, diversity, and minority participation must occur in order to better serve minority populations.
 Join APA on this important quest.

-Attendees of the APA National Planning Conference can participate in the Diversity Forum to share information, resources, and ideas.
+- Attendees at the APA National Planning Conference can participate in the Diversity Forum to share information, resources, and ideas.

-Join the Diversity Task Force and drive strategies to increase minority representation and participation in planning.
+- Join the Diversity Committee and drive strategies to increase minority representation and participation in planning.